 When I came to TU Graz in 1999, the small department of which I became the head was equipped with 2 assistant positions, both held by tenured persons working in quite different areas than myself.
 In the meantime, we have been merged with the Institute of Combinatorics and Optimisation to become the bigger Institute of Discrete Mathematics.
 The two working groups corresponding to my former institute have three regular university positions besides myself (held by Franz Lehner, Daniele D'Angeli and Ecaterina Sava-Huss); except for Lehner's position, no tenure is possible.
 Since 2002, I have run three subsequent FWF projects, each one with the funding corresponding to one PostDoc and one PhD position.
 These two projects have been the backbone for building up a vibrant research group of 9-12 people on the whole.
 Let me exemplify my way of operating.
 Agelos Georgakopoulos joined my group within the previous FWF project P19115-N18 and contributed significantly to the present project.
 Somewhat later he left, and now he is an associate professor at Warwick University, holding an ERC starting grant.
 He was not "lost" for the research group, because the exchange continued.
 At the same time, I could attract other young people to come to Graz, in particular Daniele D'Angeli, who integrated himself so well in the group that some time later he got a regular (though unfortunately not tenured) assistnt professor position and recently obtained his "Habilitation".

 Similarly, the last project PostDoc Wojciech Cygan initially came only for 11 months, and then I managed to obtain a 6 months' funding from a different source.
 In the meantime, I was able to ensure that my project PhD Judith Kloas could be paid for her 4th year from a different source, so that I could re-employ Cygan within the project until July 31, 2017.
 This has been fruitful for both of them, because in this way they could extend their ongoing collaboration.

 Thus, with careful eyes on different funding possibilities, occasionally shifting collaborators from one type of funding to another one, I could enlarge my group and offer research opportunities to twice as many persons as provided directly by the FWF funding.
 But I could not have done this without the FWF project.
-Concerning the scientific work itself, rather than primarily aiming at many joint papers of myself with the project collaborators, an important goal has always been to provide the collaborators with research problems and an environment in which they can sharpen their autonomy as well as widen their panorama.
-This comes of course along with a positive impact on my own work.

-In concluding this initial statement, I can say that this as well as the preceding FWF projects have had an extremely positive impact on building up my research group, quite far beyond the formal scope of the project.
-I would have hoped that with another follow-up project, I might be able to support a good number of young persons in the years until my retirement scheduled for September 30, 2022.
+So, in concluding this initial statement, I can say that this as well as the preceding FWF project have had an extremely positive impact on building up my research group, quite far beyond the formal scope of the project.
+For this reason, in the following part of this report, it is not always reasonable to separate the formal project employees from the other members of the group, because all of them profited from the project(s) directly or indirectly.
+I do hope that with another follow-up project, I will be able to support a good number of young persons in the years until my retirement scheduled for September 30, 2022.